alexytsu/protoapp/docs/opencode.md

 Copy the following to a either `$HOME/.opencode.json` or `$XDG_CONFIG_HOME/opencode/.opencode.json`.
 An Anthropic API Key (for Claude) is available in Bitwarden.

+You will need to install `typescript-language-server` according to the docs.

 ```json
 {
   "data": {